freac212/donny-frogger/README.md

 Use the array keys to move in the direction you want to go.
 Avoid the creatures moving across the board!
 ## Two different types of gameplay:
 ### Endless
 Reach the obsidian to move to the next level.
-See many levels you can beat before you lose!
+See how many levels you can beat before you lose!
 ### Levels
 Reach the obsidian to move to the next level.
 To win, avoid the creatures and get to level 14.